 HBO, meanwhile, isn’t content with just “Watchmen.”
 Along with early releases like “Years and Years” and “Catherine the Great” — not to mention the criminally under-seen adaptation of “Mrs. Fletcher” — HBO is rolling out three more limited series in the spring.
 “The Plot Against America” kicks things off with a topical historical-fiction yarn from “The Wire” creator David Simon and writer/producer Ed Burns (who are beloved by critics but have struggled to connect with voters in the past).
 Then there’s “I Know This Much Is True,” starring Mark Ruffalo, and “The Third Day,” starring Jude Law and Naomie Harris.
 That makes four formidable offerings from the predominant Emmy player, so look for “Watchmen” to have some company come July’s nominations.

 Netflix is also running more limited series in addition to its early frontrunner, including the second series from Ryan Murphy — “Hollywood,” starring Darren Criss — and Damien Chazelle’s serialized debut, “The Eddy,” starring Andre Holland.
-AMC is hoping for better luck with “The Terror’s” second season, “Infamy,” and Nat Geo aims to go three-for-three with its “Genius” franchise once “Aretha” hits at the end of May.
+AMC is hoping for better luck with “The Terror’s” second season, “Infamy,” and Nat Geo, aiming to replace its “Genius” franchise with a new limited series, is gunning for a “Barskins” bid.
 Showtime will be backing surprise Golden Globe winner “The Loudest Voice,” and Epix is relying on “Downton Abbey” creator Julian Fellowes to work his magic on the Academy once more with his new series, “Belgravia.”
 Last but certainly not least, Apple TV+ will be backing “Defending Jacob,” relying on stars Michelle Dockery and Chris Evans to draw extra attention to their latest original.